 Myth: A reverse mortgage requires that you make monthly mortgage payments.

 Fact: While you can choose to make mortgage payments, they are not required with a reverse mortgage.
-The borrower is still responsible to maintain the property, pay property taxes, homeowners insurance, flood insurance, and homeowners association dues (if applicable), and avoid extended absences from the home longer than six months.*
+The borrower is still responsible to maintain the property, pay property taxes, homeowners insurance, flood insurance, and homeowners association dues (if applicable).*

 Myth: You must have your first mortgage paid off before you can qualify for a reverse mortgage.